-If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan
+If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs dentified in the plan agency for the redevelopment agency's housing function.

-When the local redevelopment agency was dissolved, the City of Riverside Housing Authority (CRHA) was designated as the successor agency for the redevelopment agency's housing function.
 The CRHA assumed the former redevelopment agency's affordable housing assets, which included 27 vacant parcels scattered throughout the City.
 Some of these properties are located in areas of low-income populations.
 The CRHA is in the process of strategically planning how to best develop these properties.
-The CHRA has released a request for proposals for the development of affordable housing on 12 of these vacant parcels.
-Depending on the number of approved affordable housing projects on these properties, the development is expected to have a positive impact on these areas, by providing housing and other services that these areas lack.
+The CHRA has released a equest for proposals for the development of affordable housing on 12 of these vacant parcels.
+Depending on the number of approved affordable housing projects on these properties, the development is expected to have a positive impact on these areas, by providing When the local redevelopment agency was dissolved, the City of Riverside Housing Authority (CRHA) was designated as the successor nousing and other services that these areas lack.